 A continutaion of the "When a Spouse or Partner Dies" thread.

-Latest Conversations: on Tuesday
+Latest Conversations: on Wednesday

 This might be a rough time for many of you.
 Do what you feel you need to do to get through it.
 Remember, someone is here almost all the time to talk to you.